West Coast wildfires the most destructive in generations: What we know and how to help

 - In the US, if you want to contact elected officials and make your voice heard about climate change action -- you can do that here.

-Discuss: Wildfires ravage California, Oregon and west: Everything we know, how to help
+Discuss: Updates on wildfires ravaging California, Oregon and west.
+Plus, how to help

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.